 We know that 3.5mm jacks are the most common, but where can you find a 2.5mm jack?
 These typically include devices like two-way radios, video cameras, and cordless phones, which don’t require as much power.

 Although these jacks are commonly called headphone jacks, they are not only used for headphones.
 They can be used with microphones, headphones, electric musical instruments, speakers, studio monitors, etc. You’ll find 3.5mm plugs in most consumer devices like phones (older models or those that still include them), laptops like MacBooks, tablets, and gaming systems.
-They’re also used as auxiliary cables, transferring audio from one device, like your headphones, to another, like a speaker.
-Both the 2.5mm and 3.5mm jacks support stereo output, but 3.5mm is generally associated with use in higher quality devices.
+They’re also used as auxiliary cables, transferring audio from one device, such as your headphones, to another, such as a speaker.
+Both the 2.5 mm and 3.5 mm jacks support stereo output, but 3.5 mm is generally associated with higher-quality devices.
 They are not interchangeable, but you can use an adapter.

 3.5mm is the one you know

 Most devices you use probably have a traditional 3.5mm headphone jack with a diameter of around 15mm.
-But you can find larger 1/4-inch jacks with products like professional headphone amps and professional-level headphones, as well as audio interfaces, mixing consoles, recorders, and DACs.
-If so, the device will likely come with or recommend a 3.5mm to 6.35mm adapter so you can still connect them to the same source devices if you want.
+But you can find larger 1/4-inch jacks in products like professional headphone amps, professional-level headphones, audio interfaces, mixing consoles, recorders, and DACs.
+If so, the device will likely come with or recommend a 3.5mm-to-6.35 mm adapter so you can still connect them to the same source devices if you want.

-When it comes to laptops, tablets, and many other audio source devices, if you look around the perimeter, front, or bottom and you see a jack, it will almost always be a 3.5mm jack.
-Unless you like studio audio, instruments, or use a product like a video camera or walkie talkie, you won’t meet the others.
+When it comes to laptops, tablets, and many other audio-source devices, if you look around the perimeter, front, or bottom and see a jack, it will almost always be a 3.5mm jack.
+Unless you like studio audio or instruments, or use a product like a video camera or a walkie-talkie, you won’t meet the others.